robertominini/Watch-your-words/index.md

 # What are we looking for?
 Research question

 Our supposition is that there is a difference in the linguistic usage between the two sides of the political spectrum.
-We suspect this difference to be found in the

-number of different words while speaking (variety of lexicon) different length of phrases number of repetitions different structuring of the phrases (number of subordinate vs coordinate phrases)
+We suspect this difference to be found in the number of different words while speaking (variety of lexicon), different length of phrases, number of repetitions and different structuring of the phrases (number of subordinate vs coordinate phrases).
 We plan to investigate whether this difference is present in the US political landscape.
 In other words, is the language that Republicans use much different than those that Democrats use.